lamamyf/VolunteeringBank/README.md

 Our partners will provide a real volunteering slots in different fields.

-You will absolutory find something suits your skills, experiences, time and desire.
+You will definitely find something suits your skills, experiences, time and desire.

 You will earn points for each volunteering hour.